indigo-astronomy/indigo/indigo_drivers/dome_simulator/README.md

 * Dome Simulator

-Device is present on startup.
+Single device is present on the first startup.
+Additional devices can be configured on runtime.

 ## Supported platforms